arduino/help-center-content/content/Hardware/MKR Family/What-type-of-power-supply-should-I-use-with-my-Arduino-MKR-board.md

 ## Screw terminal (only MKR FOX and WAN 1300)

 The board comes with a screw terminal for a pair of either AA or AAA batteries where to plug a 3V battery pack (not included).
-Make sure you respect the polarity of the connector as labelled on the board.
+Make sure you respect the polarity of the connector as labeled on the board.

 ## VIN